Recommend this title Review this book

 Author

-Steve McHanwell is Emeritus Professor of Anatomical Sciences in Newcastle University and a National Teaching Fellow.
-He has had a long-standing interest in parity of esteem and evidencing of teaching having led two working parties in 2011-2013 and again in 2017-2020 making a series of recommendations leading to significant policy changes in this area in Newcastle.
+Steve McHanwell is Emeritus Professor of Anatomical Sciences at Newcastle University and a National Teaching Fellow.
+He is currently employed part time at the University of Edinburgh.
+He has had a long-standing interest in parity of esteem and evidencing of teaching, having led two working parties in 2011-2013 and again in 2017-2020 making a series of recommendations leading to significant policy changes in this area in Newcastle.
+He was co-project lead for Newcastle in the Higher Education Academy Promoting Teaching Project.
 He has led workshops in this area in Newcastle and is a frequent speaker and workshop leader for other universities.

 Joy Jarvis is currently Professor of Educational Practice at the University of Hertfordshire and a UK National Teaching Fellow.
 She has experience in a wide range of education contexts and works to create effective learning experiences for students and colleagues.
 She is particularly interested in the professional learning of those engaged in educational practice in higher education settings and has undertaken a range of projects, working with colleagues locally, nationally and internationally, to develop practice in teaching and leadership of teaching.
 Joy works with doctoral students exploring aspects of educational practice and encourages them to be adventurous in their methodological approaches and to share their findings in a range of contexts to enable practice change.